Torremolinos: History

-During the first half of the 19th century the town was rebuilt and by 1849, there were 14 mills and 785 inhabitants.
-With the demise of the mills, Torremolinos became a small fishing village until the end of the 1950s when it became one of the first tourist centers in the Costa del Sol.
+The mills and the city were rebuilt in the early 20th century, but the mill industry started to decline in the 1920s.
+It was largely replaced by an increasing tourist interest from 1928, particularly British visitors.
 In the 1950s, many celebrities visited Torremolinos such as Brigitte Bardot, Kirk Douglas, Charlton Heston, Ava Gardner, Marlon Brando, Orson Welles and Frank Sinatra.

 In 1959, the Art Deco styled Hotel Pez Espada was opened, the first luxury hotel along the coast.
 In the following years, new hotels, nightclubs and other tourist-aimed establishments changed the face of the town and its beaches.
 By 1965, Torremolinos was already consolidated as a major tourist destination.

+The first gay bar in Spain, Toni's Bar, was founded in Torremolinos in 1962.
+The Spanish regime reacted to the free lifestyle of the city with arrests of homosexuals and other repressions during the 1970s.

 In 2023, Torremolinos achieved record numbers of hotel occupancy and tourist spend, particularly from the LGBTQ events such as Madbear and Torremolinos Gay Pride as well as the Feria San Miquel which attracts over 200,000 visitors.